gskbladez/PROGBOT_CODE_DUMP/README.md

 `virusr`/`virusrandom`
 Rolls random viruses.
 Can specify the number and categories you want to roll.

+`repo`
+Searches and pulls up download links from the player-made content on Notion.

 ### Additional Databases
 - Customized Mastersheet: https://docs.google.com/spreadsheets/d/1aB6bOOo4E1zGhQmw2muOVdzNpu5ZBk58XZYforc8Eqw/edit?usp=sharing
     - Prepared by Riject, editable with the link.